Go, Dog. Go! (TV series)

 Go, Dog.
 Go! is an animated children's sports comedy television series based on the 1961 children's book of the same name by P. D. Eastman, which was developed for Netflix by Adam Peltzman.

-Co-produced by DreamWorks Animation Television and WildBrain Studios, the series premiered on January 26, 2021.
-A second season was released on December 7, 2021.
-A third season was released on September 19, 2022.
-A fourth and final season was released on November 27, 2023.
-On August 5, 2024, Adam Peltzman announced on YouTube podcast Kartoon Kreators that production of the show was wrapped up, resulting in it only having 4 seasons.
+Co-produced by DreamWorks Animation Television and WildBrain Studios, the first season premiered on January 26, 2021, followed by the second on December 7 of the same year, the third on September 19, 2022, and a fourth and final season on November 27, 2023.

 Premise

 The series revolves around the lifestyle of two young canines, Tag Barker and Scooch Pooch, in their canine town of Pawston.